Phemeranthus teretifolius: Description

-The quill fameflower grows between 2 and 20 inches tall, with a weak and fleshy stem.
+The Quill Fameflower grows between 2 and 20 inches tall, with a weak and fleshy stem.
 The leaves grow tightly packed along the stem, in an alternate fashion, meaning that there are spaces along the stem between each leaf.
 The leaves are relatively round, and grow 1.2 to 2.4 inches long.
 Along the peduncle, the flower will grow and bloom, typically with 5 petals.
 The flowers are a bright pinkish purple color, often considered fuchsia or magenta.
 From each peduncle, only one or two flowers will bloom a day.

+Distribution

+The Quill Fameflower is endemic to the United States, and can be found across the country.
+Specifically, this plant grows in Alabama, Delaware, Georgia, Kentucky, Maryland, North Carolina, South Carolina, Pennsylvania, Tennessee, Virginia, and West Virginia.

+Ecology

+The Quill Fameflower produces fleshy and succulent leaves, which are specifically designed for water storage.
+The plant maintains deciduous green foliage, and prefers full sun conditions.
+This fameflower has nearly no root system, and is very drought tolerant, thus making it better suited for rocky, sandy soil.
+This plant is not self-incompatible, and can self-fertilize as it has cosexual flowers, with both staminate and pistillate structures.
+The flowers open only for one day, around 3pm EST and close before nightfall, and one single individual may produce more than one hundred flowers.
+The species begins flowering in April and continues through October, and is pollinated primarily by bees.
+Fascinatingly, this flower blooms for only a few hours a day, and if it is not fertilized by a bee within this window, it will close at night and self-fertilize.
+With a short life-span, this plant grows primarily in the open, in thin, very rocky or sandy soil, typically sandstone or granite.